2020–2026 H5N1 outbreak: China

-On 18 May, Chinese authorities confirm 275 cases of bird flu in dead Pallas's gulls and other wild birds in two counties in Qinghai province.
+On 18 May, Chinese authorities confirmed 275 cases of bird flu in dead Pallas's gulls and other wild birds in two counties in Qinghai province.

 Southeast Asia

-A cluster of five human infections of H5N1 occurred in Cambodia in late January and early February; one patient died.
+A cluster of five human infections with H5N1 occurred in Cambodia in late January and early February; one patient died.
 All patients had recent contact with sick poultry.
 Genetic sequencing revealed that they were infected by clade 2.3.2.1c, a different lineage from the 2.3.4.4b clade that is causing global outbreaks.
 A person in Vietnam died of H5N1 infection around the same time, clade unknown.

 In April 2024, the FAO reported that recent reassortment in the Greater Mekong Subregion has produced viruses that carry internal genes from the 2.3.4.4b lineage but the H5 gene from the older 2.3.2.1c lineage.
 These viruses have been implicated in human cases.

 On 5 April, the Philippines reported a H5N1 outbreak on a poultry farm in Leyte, which killed 4,475 birds.
 Earlier in the year, the Philippines Department of Agriculture temporarily banned poultry exports from several countries including Japan, Belgium, and France.

 On 6 July, it was reported that two Cambodian children became sick with H5N1 infections after handling dead chickens.